nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to list persons
-2. AddressBook shows a list of persons
+2. ClinicMate shows a list of persons
 3. User requests to find a specific person in the list
-4. AddressBook finds the person
+4. ClinicMate finds the person

     Use case ends.